 Ongoing advertising strategies comprise individual campaigns that run throughout the year.
 The duration of each of these campaigns is determined by the underlying marketing objective.
 There are times when these campaigns run concurrently, but most often, they are rolled-out sequentially.

 Again, if a particular campaign has a branding objective, then a longer campaign is required.
-Remember, a branding campaign focused on convincing consumers to believe something about a product or business.
+Remember, a branding campaign is focused on convincing consumers to believe something about a product or business.
 Creating or altering a belief usually takes time and repetition of message (frequency).
 Therefore, branding campaigns often run for extended periods and can be scheduled continuously or in well-timed “pulses”.

-For instance, a Tampa area hardware store owner might need to convince loyal Home Depot shoppers that his store provides better do-it-yourself advice.
+For instance, a St. Petersburg area hardware store owner might need to convince loyal Home Depot shoppers that his store provides better do-it-yourself advice.
 Brand advertising is crucial to change the habits and loyalties of a competitor’s customers.
 To be successful with this objective will require frequency of message over time.

-When a campaign on Tampa Bay radio is promotional in nature, it typically lasts for a shorter timeframe.
+When a campaign on Tampa radio is promotional in nature, it typically lasts for a shorter timeframe.
 Keep in mind, the purpose of a promotional campaign is to compel a consumer to take immediate action.